JasperHG90/chitchat-docker/README.md

 in a terminal.
 See 'manual setup' if you want to manually configure ChitChat.

+For more information about the setup of the ChitChat docker environment, see [this](https://github.com/JasperHG90/chitchat-docker/blob/master/docs/chitchat_docker.md) document.

 ## Manual setup

 You can follow the manual setup [here](https://github.com/JasperHG90/chitchat-docker/blob/master/docs/manual_setup.md)